 Confidential testing means that you and the healthcare provider know your results, which will be recorded in your medical file, just like the results of any other tests.
 If you test positive for HIV, your result will also be shared with your state’s health department for purposes of monitoring trends in the HIV epidemic.
 Remember, if you do test positive, it is very important for you to work closely with your doctor to get the care and treatment you need.

 The cost of HIV testing varies.
 Clinics that offer tests for free or on a sliding scale are available in most areas.
-We offer confidential, rapid testing at no charge at our four locations and mobile unit.
+EPIC offers free, confidential, rapid testing at our five locations and mobile unit.
 Health insurance may cover the cost of HIV testing.
 Call ahead to your doctor or local clinic to find out how they charge for HIV tests or to your health insurance provider to find out if the tests are covered.

 The most important thing to do if you test negative is to stay negative.
 Your HIV test result reveals only your HIV status.
 It does not indicate whether or not your partner(s) has HIV.
 HIV is not necessarily transmitted every time you have sex.
 Ask your partner if he or she has been tested for HIV and what risk behaviors he or she has engaged in, both currently and in the past.
 Think about getting tested together.